-Attach rear piece (2) first to the base plate (1).
+Attach rear panel (2) first to the base plate (1).

 Attach the side panels (3) to the base plate (1).
-Connect the side panels (3) to the rear piece (2) with screws.
+Connect the side panels (3) to the rear panel (2) with screws.

 Screw the legs (6) to the base plate (1).

-Screw the holders (5) onto the tray table (4) so that half of the holder is visible.
-Now place the tray table (4) with holders (5) attached either on the left or right side of the crib and screw them together.
+Screw the strips (5) onto the tray table (4) so that half of the strip is visible.
+Now place the tray table (4) with strips (5) attached either on the left or right side of the crib and screw them together.
 Done!

 If necessary, tighten the screws after a while.

 The Bedside Crib can no longer be used as a bed once your baby starts crawling, for safety reasons.

 If you have questions you are welcome to contact us.